pyladies-bratislava/website/README.md

 1. Install [node.js](https://nodejs.org/en/download/).

-2. In website directory create a new file called .env with this inside:
+2. In the website directory create a new file called .env with:
 REACT_APP_BACKEND_URL=https://bratislava-flask-backend.herokuapp.com/

 3. Then in the `website` folder run: